gatewayd-io/docs/plugins/gatewayd-plugin-sql-ids-ips.md

 ## How It Works

-1. **Query Detection**: The plugin analyzes incoming SQL queries from clients, looking for patterns that match known SQL injection attacks.
+1. **Injection Detection**: The plugin analyzes incoming SQL queries from clients, looking for patterns that match known SQL injection attacks.
 2. **Blocking Malicious Queries**: If a query is deemed malicious, the plugin blocks it, either returning an error or an empty response to the client.
 3. **Audit Logging**: All detections are logged with details, including the original query and a prediction score.
 4. **Prometheus Metrics**: Metrics are generated for monitoring detection events, enabling administrators to track potential threats and plugin performance.